Race is a Social Construction

 The other links I did not solicit were from the Richard Dawkins Foundation website, when anthropologist Helga Vierich bravely initiated a discussion about race (the discussion has since been removed).
 In contrast to the above links, Vierich was trying to get to a real reading of the best anthropological research.
 However the comment stream features various levels of diatribe and misunderstanding.

-On a page called “Race Reconciled” re-debunks race I attempt to summarize the key articles in the special May 2009 issue of the American Journal of Physical Anthropology titled Race Reconciled: How Biological Anthropologists View Human Variation.
+On a page called “Race Reconciled” re-debunks race I attempted to summarize the key articles in the special May 2009 issue of the American Journal of Physical Anthropology titled Race Reconciled: How Biological Anthropologists View Human Variation.
 But what I would really like people to do–anthropologists and non-anthropologists alike–is to read the actual articles and grapple with the arguments.
 I’ve so far seen more incorrect cites and misinterpretations from these articles than I’ve seen accurate interpretations.
 I would really like that to change.

 “Race is a social construction” draws attention to how the social, legal, and political categories traditionally used to define “race” exhibit significant inter-society, within-society, and historical variability, so that these social categories are at best a crude appoximation of actually existing human biological variation.